DWTechs/Checkard.js/README.md

 ### Custom type

-This method lets you check if a value is included in an array or properties in an object.
+This method lets you check if a value is included in an array or in properties in an object.

 ```javascript